SCHUBERT: SONATA IN A MAJOR

 REVIEWS

 "The energy Pam derives from playing before live audiences carries over into her recording sessions, if we are to judge from the results in her latest album...
-Pam’s careful pacing of [the Impromptu] plus a regard for Schubert’s delicate shadings and shy half-lights, pays off handsomely in this performance...
+Pam’s careful pacing of [the Impromptu] plus a regard for Schubert’s delicate shadings, pays off handsomely in this performance...
 At the very end [of the Sonata] following a swirl of arpeggios, Schubert delivers the ultimate surprise as the coda ends in a transformation of the very theme we heard right at the beginning of the sonata.
 Pam’s superb timing helps bring off this stroke of genius."

 Phil Muse, Atlanta Audio Club [Dcember 2022]